aggregat4/dendriform/JOURNAL.md

 Splitted the HTTP specific parts of the join protocol out of the implementation.
 This will allow using a mock implementation for tests.

-TODO: test the join protocol implementation with a mock client mplementation.

 # 2022-02-18

 As I integrated the join protocol into the actual code I run into some questions.
 The only place where it currently needs to be is in IdbLogMoveStorage since this is the place where we consider what the max clock is that we know and where we need to make sure that we have joined the replicaset before we can start doing anything.